Search

 Cord Automobile Emblem, 1937

-Errett Lobban Cord purchased the Auburn Automobile Company in 1924.
-He hired imaginative designers, partnered with the Duesenberg Corporation, and began a line of self-named vehicles.
-Though stylish and well-engineered, Cord's vehicles were expensive.
+Errett Lobban Cord became general manager of the Auburn Automobile Company in 1924.
+He hired imaginative designers, purchased Duesenberg, and began a line of front-wheel-drive Cord automobiles named for himself.
+Though stylish and well engineered, Cord's cars were expensive.
 The company did not survive the Great Depression.
-Cord used this family crest logo created by an advertisement firm.
+Cord used this family crest logo -- invented by an advertising firm to create prestige.

 - 1937 Cord Sales Brochure, "Quality Automobiles" - This 1937 Cord sales brochure highlights not only the sedan's styling, but also its comfort, ease of driving and parking, and the advantages of front-wheel drive.